microsoft/PowerPlatformConnectors/certified-connectors/N-able Cloud User Hub/readme.md

 * `Get details of a single user job`: Get details of a single user job, provider and action validation depend on the the specific Command Block.
 * `Get Command Categories`: Get all available categories and subcategories.

+## Known issues and limitations
+There are no known issues or limitations specific to the Cloud User Hub connector.